bep/myhugofixer/README.md

 ```
 claude
 Run myhugofixer --low v0.146.0 and apply the Hugo upgrades described.
+Confirm by running and make sure there's no warnings.
 Commit when done.
 ```

 Or without interaction: